RobReho/exproblab2/README.md

 Second assignment for the Experimental Robotic Lab course a.y.2021/2022

 ## Introduction
-At this stage of the project the robot has implemented as a 2 wheeled mobile robot with a manipulator on top.
-The robot explores its environment and deduces hypotheses based on hints it finds at four different loacation in a simulated environment.
-The robot has been designed to move through the environment collecting hints at 4 different coordinates.
-If a consistent hypothesis can be deduced, the robot will go in the oracle location and express it in English.
+At this stage of the project, the robot has been implemented as a two-wheeled mobile robot with a manipulator on top.
+The robot explores its environment and deduces hypotheses based on hints found at four different locations in a simulated environment.
+The robot has been designed to move through the environment and collect hints at the four different coordinates 3,0); (3,0); (0, 3); (0,3).
+If a consistent hypothesis can be deduced, the robot will go to the oracle location and express it in English.
 If the hypothesis is incorrect, the robot will continue exploring and finding new hints until a correct hypothesis is deduced.

 ## Software architecture

 ### Robot architecture
-The robot is composed by a two wheels mobile robot embedded with a laser sensor.
-The manipulator on top is composed by four joints and an end effector with a gripper.
+The robot is composed of a two-wheeled mobile robot embedded with a laser sensor.
+The manipulator on top is composed of four joints and an end effector with a gripper.
 The full hierarchy can be visualized here: [Robot hierarchy](https://github.com/RobReho/exproblab2/blob/main/erl2/urdf/m2wr.pdf)

 The Xacro file has been configured with MoveIt, a motion planning framework for robotic arms.
 The robotic arm is now able to assume three different poses, "default", "high_reach" and "low_reach" showed below, which have been pre-defined and stored in the Xacro file.
 These poses can be used achieve different hights and be able to collect hints at both 0.75 and 1.25 z coordinate.
 Default pose: